iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great to help out but sometimes have difficulty starting a session due to 'used all daya' message<br> :date: __2021-01-30 17:01:33__

-> The app is strange.
-Compred to folding@home it does not stimulate competition by giving you and Id, points, and the ability to gain more points by putting more devices under the same ID.
-Also it doesn't have any settings to allow me to use more or less resources.
-For instance it was initially using only one big core and now it seems to have settled for some of the little cores and I have no control over this behaviour.
-The app does not work in landscape mode which is very annoying.<br> :date: __2021-01-24 22:23:05__

 #### 2-star reviews